England | Scotland | Wales | Northern Ireland | Ireland

 Old Basing Health CentreTel: 01256 868370

 The doctors and practice nurses provide the full range of medical services normally expected at a GP surgery.
+For patients with chronic medical conditions such as Asthma, COPD, Epilepsy, Severe Mental ill health, Cerebral-vascular disease, learning disabilities and Chronic Kidney Disease.

 We are a teaching Practice and there will often be qualified doctors and nurses working at the Practice, learning more advanced medical techniques and management.